Sofia Romberg

 PERFORMERS Christer Christensson / Emelie Florén / Linus Lindman / Maria Simonsson

-PHOTO Kicki Nilsson, ICON Photography
+PHOTO Kicki Nilsson, ICON

 Örebro Länsteater 2018